NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 This can become quite tedious quickly, especially the larger the set becomes.

-Therefore we can use `lib.callPackageWith` to create our own `callPackage` version.
+Therefore we can use `lib.callPackageWith` to create our own `callPackage`:

 ```nix
 # default.nix